datagnss/datagnss.github.io/common/common_gonano_config_rcv.md

 exiting app.
 ```

-6. After the settings are completed, the mode will be saved to the receiver.
+6.After the settings are completed, the mode will be saved to the receiver.
 The next time it is turned on, it will automatically enter the set mode.